medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 - `max_num_data`: The maximum number of data the consumer want
 - `cur_num_data`: The current number of data provided
 - `consumer_address`: A consumer's account address of the form `panacea1...`
+- `agreement_terms`: Terms of agreement of data provision
 - `status`: The status of deal.
 3 statuses can be possible
   - `DEAL_STATUS_ACTIVE`: The status when deal is active (`cur_num_data` < `max_num_data`).
   - `DEAL_STATUS_INACTIVE`: The status when deal is deactivated (when consumer deactivated the deal)